 Blog posts are subject to Free Speech rights, although the topic is still being argued in courts nationwide today.
-Earlier this year, in fact, the Senate held hearings to determine whether or not protections against purposefully harassing speech should be protected more broadly, which would include public blog posts.
+In recent years in fact, the Senate has held hearings to determine whether or not protections against purposefully harassing speech should be protected more broadly, which would include public blog posts.
 Social media actions, like “Likes” and shares are also being argued as expressions of speech.

-While the legal system decides where exactly blog posts and social media content lies in the political spectrum, you have the right to protect yourself from damaging online content.
-This can potentially be difficult, unless you know what you’re doing.
+While the legal system decides where exactly blog posts and social media content lies in the political spectrum, you have the right to protect yourself from reputation-damaging blog content.
+This can potentially be difficult, however, unless you know what you’re doing.

 The best place to start is to simply ask the author to remove the post.
 If they agree, the hard work is done, quickly and simply.
 If they refuse, there are still ways to remove negative content from the internet.
 Webmasters and administrators can be contacted and asked to remove content on the grounds that it is purposefully libelous and attacking in nature.

 Blocks and de-listing requests can also be submitted to search engines like Google to remove the content from search engines.
 Other technical solutions include creating a portfolio of positive online content to counteract the negative content, and develop SEO content across other websites that replaces the old, problematic content with new, positive content on the Search Engine Results Page (SERP) when your name is searched on Google, Bing or DuckDuckGo.